EliabParra/nodejs-backend-architecture/docs/en/08-pages-and-session.md

 - If no session exists, it redirects to `/?returnTo=<path>`.

 > Note: the code does `res.redirect(...).status(...).send(...)`; in practice `redirect` already begins the response.
 The design intent is: redirect and also provide a status/message.

+## Note on decoupling

+For real projects, the recommended setup is `APP_FRONTEND_MODE=none` (API-only) and deploying your frontend (React/Angular/Vue/etc.) separately.

+The `pages` mode exists mainly as a legacy/demo that serves HTML from this backend.

 ## Session (express-session)